SanazME/Algorithm-DataStructure/Line_sweep.md

                 self.overlap_bookings[start] -= 1
                 self.overlap_bookings[end] += 1
                 return False
+                # Remove entries if their count becomes zero to clean up the SortedDict.
+So we optimize the space
+                if self.booking_count[start] == 0:
+                    del self.booking_count[start]

         return True

 # Your MyCalendarTwo object will be instantiated and called as such:
 # obj = MyCalendarTwo()